danieljosephbaker/danieljosephbaker/README.md

    :arrow_forward: I am a recent graduate from the University of Michigan with a B.S. in Economics and Applied Statistics

-   :arrow_forward: I am interested in data engineering and cloud infrastructue as well as
+   :arrow_forward: I am interested in data engineering and cloud infrastructue as well as machine learning

 ### Skills: